bigtreetech/BIGTREETECH-TouchScreenFirmware/README.md

 ### Printing from Remote Host

-Octoprint, Pronterface etc, connected to a TFT's or mainboard's serial port, can host a print (print handled by the host) and optionally can trigger some actions to the TFT sending specific G-codes.
+OctoPrint, ESP3D, Pronterface etc, connected to a TFT's or mainboard's serial port, can host a print (print handled by the host) and optionally can trigger some actions to the TFT sending specific G-codes.
 The following actions and the related triggering G-codes are currently supported by the TFT fw:

 | **ACTION**                  | **G-CODE**                                                                                                                                                                                                              |
 | :-------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |